London Heathrow Terminal 5

 Relaxation and Leisure Facilities

-• Prayer rooms are also available for people of any faith.
+- Prayer rooms are also available for people of any faith.
 One is located in Departure Zone A, one is located after security in Terminal 5A near Gate A8, one is in Terminal 5B near Gate B34, and one is in Terminal 5C near Gate C52.
-They are open all day.

 Business Facilities

 The Terminal 5 Business Car Park is located closer to Terminal 5 than the long stay car park, providing a more convenient option for business travellers.
-They can then take the Heathrow Pod from the car park to reach the terminal.
-A valet service also operates at Terminal 5.
+Valet parking is also available at Terminal 5.
 There are also a number of business lounges located after security, which are operated by the airlines.

 Family Facilities